Load low-bandwidth site?

 A team of staff make up the GISF Secretariat.
 Based in London, UK, the Secretariat handles the organisation’s day-to-day functioning.
 An office based in Washington, D.C. also supports our growing membership in the Americas.

-What benefits can you expect as a GISF member?
+What benefits can you expect as a GISF member or associate?

 Find a downloadable PDF breaking down who is entitled to which of GISF’s benefits, here.